 Categori cal Mark Degree Class Undergrad.
-Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria E+ Fail Good within the Class Insufficient to fulfil the associated learning outcomes Deficiencies in knowledge even of key areas/principles No evidence of understanding, even of main areas Exceeds expectations for most primary criteria Very limited factual knowledge with many weaknesses in understanding Weak attempt to answer/address question E Compensatable Fail Mid-Level Very limited evidence of background study Answer relies on tangential material and lacks a coherent structure No arguments presented Exceeds expectations for some primary criteria Major gaps in knowledge/understanding Weak attempt to answer/address question E- Meets requirements of Class Many factual/computational errors No original interpretation No links between topics are described No attempt to solve problems The presentation is weak containing many inaccuracies Matches all primary criteria Very limited evidence of knowledge/understanding Ideas/arguments are largely irrelevant to question F1 Fail Fail Good within the Class Insufficient to fulfil the associated learning outcomes No evidence of relevant knowledge or understanding No evidence of background Exceeds expectations for most primary criteria No evidence of knowledge/understanding Only limited evidence of an attempt to answer the question
+Degree Class Master's Degree General overview Within Degree Class Primary Marking Criteria Secondary Marking Criteria E+ Compensatable Fail Fail Good within the Class Insufficient to fulfil the associated learning outcomes Deficiencies in knowledge even of key areas/principles No evidence of understanding, even of main areas Exceeds expectations for most primary criteria Very limited factual knowledge with many weaknesses in understanding Weak attempt to answer/address question E Mid-Level Very limited evidence of background study Answer relies on tangential material and lacks a coherent structure No arguments presented Exceeds expectations for some primary criteria Major gaps in knowledge/understanding Weak attempt to answer/address question E- Meets requirements of Class Many factual/computational errors No original interpretation No links between topics are described No attempt to solve problems The presentation is weak containing many inaccuracies Matches all primary criteria Very limited evidence of knowledge/understanding Ideas/arguments are largely irrelevant to question F1 Fail Fail Good within the Class Insufficient to fulfil the associated learning outcomes No evidence of relevant knowledge or understanding Exceeds expectations for most primary criteria No evidence of knowledge/understanding Only limited evidence of an attempt to answer the question

-Regulation 01: 2022 Version 1
+Regulation 01: 2021 Version 1.1

-F2 Mid-Lev el No arguments presented arguments are not relevant el el el el el el el el el el erent • No evidence of knowledge/understanding or • Very limited evidence of an F3 Meets requirer Class nents of No attempt at interpretat No links between topics a described Matches all primary criteria No evidence of knowledge/understanding and/or evidence of misunderstanding F4 Does no requirer Class No attempt to solve proton or to address the assessment of the presentation is very containing many inaccuration Matches very few primary criteria No evidence to demonstrate even cursory knowledge or
+F2 Mid-Level • study Exceeds expectations for some primary criteria No evidence of knowledge/understanding Very limited evidence of an attempt to answer the question Matches all primary criteria No evidence of knowledge/understanding and/or evidence of misunderstanding No attempt to answer/address the question F3 Meets requirements of Class • F4 Does not meet requirements of Class not meet rements of Matches very few primary criteria No evidence to demonstrate even cursory knowledge or understanding No attempt to answer/address question

-Under the regulations for Extended Undergraduate Degrees students must achieve an overall average of 50% and consequently, the categorical marks E, D-, D and D+ are 'fail' grades at degree level.
+\ Under the regulations for Extended Undergraduate Degrees students must achieve an overall average of 50% and consequently, the categorical marks E, D-, D and D+ are 'fail' grades at degree level.